 Peel Park has been used for summer and winter sports.
-At the time of preparation of this plan of management there are no lights and adequate facilities.
-An upgrade of Peel Park is to be undertaken as part of the Redbank development including higher standard playing fields, allowance for an additional winter sports code and training facilities that are irrigated and lit for night time use.
-The facilities are likely to increase the usage for training, competition and general use.
-This is a significant change in the level of use to that which had previously existed.
+At the time of preparation of this plan of management there are no lights, and facilities are adequate.
+An upgrade of Peel Park is to be undertaken as part of the Redbank development including higher standard playing fields that can accommodate at least one summer sport and two winter sports codes, training spaces, and is irrigated and lit for night time use.
+It is expected that there will be greater demand for, and use of the sporting facilities at Peel Park due to the increased population associated with the Redbank development.